To the valued and clients of Play 2 Learn 4 Life,

 For clients who have had successful appointments using Zoom or Telehealth services, we encourage you to continue accessing services this way.
 This will eliminate any risks that may come with in-person appointments.

-Please speak to your therapist about whether your family is suitable for home visits.
+Please speak to your therapist about when your family can resume home visits.
 This will be determined based on pre-screening questions (risk-assessment tool).
 Home visits may not be suitable for all clients/staff.
 Your therapist will be in touch with you when we are confident that we can begin at-home visits while meeting the enhanced safety recommendations.

-Your therapist may still choose to participate in team meetings via Zoom or teleconferencing.
+Your therapist may participate in team meetings via Zoom, MS Teams, or teleconferencing.
 Your therapist will assess how they can best follow the enhanced safety recommendations before performing In-person school visits.

 Eligibility for in-person appointments

-In order to be eligible to receive in-person services during Phase 2 of BC’s Restart Plan, clients and client caregivers (if relevant) must meet the following criteria, as outlined by the BC Centre for Disease Control:
+In order to be eligible to receive in-person services, clients and client caregivers must meet the following criteria, as outlined by the BC Centre for Disease Control:

 1. The child must be able to communicate whether or not they are feeling unwell.

 2. The child must be able and willing to follow instructions for maintaining a 2-metre distance from others in the clinic.

 3. The child must be able and willing to thoroughly wash hands or use hand sanitizer: